Maud Marin: Later life

 In 2002, Marin was forced, for financial reasons, to leave Paris.
 She moved to her mother's house in Cahors.
 In 2006, she was forced to seek food assistance from the charity Restaurants du Cœur.

 Marin attempted to become a magistrate on the basis that she was over fifty and had at least 15 years of experience in the judicial or administrative domain.
-However, her request to take the entrance exam was rejected by the Minister for Justice who refused to recognised her work experience at PT&T under her dead name.
-Marin appealed to the Administrative Tribunal in Paris but the judge also refused to recognise any experience under the name of Jean Planchard.
+However, her request to take the entrance exam was rejected by the Minister for Justice, who refused to recognise her work experience at PT&T under her dead name.
+Marin appealed to the Administrative Tribunal in Paris, but the judge also refused to recognise any experience under the name of Jean Planchard.

 Marin lived the remainder of her life in the French countryside, in Lot, "with her books and her memories".

 Death

 Maud Marin died in June 2025 and was buried in Cahors.